 It came as a surprise, but I truly believe that washing our dishes after every meal has taken less time than loading/running/unloading the dishwasher.
-After most meals, it takes only 2-3 minutes to handwash each item.
+After most meals, handwashing each item takes only 2-3 minutes.
 Cups are a snap.
 And most plates are a breeze to clean immediately following a meal.

 9. Example for My Kids.

 My kids (9 & 5 years old) see parents who finish what they start, aren’t afraid to put in a little effort, and leave a room cleaner than they found it.
 And those are life disciplines that I hope they embrace every day of their lives as they get older.